smartcontractkit/documentation/docs/Developer Reference/user-guides/acquire-link.md

 }
 [/block]
 * Open up MetaMask, click the Wallet account name at the top to copy the address to your clipboard.
-* Paste that address into the Chainlink Kovan Faucet address input field, solve the captcha, and click on `Send me 100 Test LINK` button.
+* Paste that address into the Chainlink Rinkeby Faucet address input field, solve the captcha, and click on `Send me 100 Test LINK` button.
 * You should see a green banner show up with the text: Your request was successful!
 View your transaction here.
 [block:image]
 {